True Dialogue Restorative Justice Centre

 - Disruption of someone’s social network has significant social repercussions, such as causing enough fear or humiliation for a victim to become isolated and impacted in daily life.

-Does the person responsible acknowledge their role for the harm caused?
+Does the individual/s responsible acknowledge their role for the harm caused?

 - If charges have not been laid (but could be), the individual can accept responsibility without conceding legal guilt (use of Police Discretion)